Your database is growing, your emails look great, and you make it into recipients’ inboxes. You even have a decent open rate.

-Here, we’ll dive into ten reasons your emails aren’t generating revenue - and how you can turn the situation around.
+Here, we’ll dive into ten reasons your email marketing strategy isn’t generating revenue – and how you can turn the situation around.
 We’ll also touch on why your emails might be contributing to more sales than you think.

 1. You don’t have an engaged email list

 Increasing visitor identification rate is key to increasing sales uplift from emails.

 The more shoppers you can recognize, the more opportunities you have to follow up with relevant email content.

 Strategically placed data capture forms can be combined with targeted popovers to increase your count of engaged subscribers, giving you a better shot at having a more effective email marketing campaign.